 - It raises the heart rate, thus increasing the rate at which the body uses oxygen

-- It causes oxygen to bond more strongly to haemoglobin in the blood (the Bohr effect), reducing the body’s ability to use the oxygen when it most needs it
+- It causes oxygen to bond more strongly to hemoglobin in the blood (the Bohr effect), reducing the body’s ability to use the oxygen when it most needs it

 Symptoms of hyperventilating can include: